 Before we talk about deferent types of sockliners, I want to share with simple but 100% needed tutorial how you can always make the perfect sockliner.
 And if you will like it, make sure to check my post "How to Make Shoes: The Definitive Guide" to learn more about other steps of making shoes.

-I know you (as always) prefer to see it once then read about it 1000 times, so here is my step by step shoemaking tutorial on "How to Make Sockliner''
+I know you (as always) prefer to see it once then read about it 1000 times, so at the beginning of this article you can find a step by step shoemaking tutorial on "How to Make Sockliner''

 Types of sockliner in a shoe